Indio Water Authority's mission is to provide our customers with a sustainable water supply through fiscal and operational stewardship.

 The Indio Water Authority invites you to view the progress of the Integrated Regional Water Management Plan (IRWMP) by visiting the Coachella Valley Regional Water Management Group's website; www.cvrwmg.org.

 The Indio Water Authority ("IWA") was formed in 2000 to deliver water to the City of Indio.
-The IWA Board of Directors is the legislative and policy entity responsible to the residents of Indio for all municipal water programs and services.
+The IWA Governing Board is the legislative and policy entity responsible to the residents of Indio for all municipal water programs and services.
 The Board is comprised of the five members currently elected to the Indio City Council.

 City Clerk/Indio Water Authority Secretary: Cynthia Hernandez